Two-dimensional coherent spectroscopy of disordered superconductors in the narrow-band and broad-band limits: Numerical simulation

 Let us first look at the equilibrium and linear-response spectra for our model.
 Figure \ref{fig: A(w)} shows the single-particle spectrum $A(\omega)$ in the superconducting phase of the lattice model with $V=2.5$, $\gamma=2$, and the inverse temperature $\beta=50$.
 As we will see below, the superconducting transition temperature is $T_c\approx 0.14$ ($\beta_c\approx 7.1$) in this case, so that the system is in the superconducting phase.
 In the single-particle spectrum, we can see that a gap is opening with $2\Delta=0.50$ at $\beta=50$.
 This means that the system is in the dirty regime ($\gamma/(2\Delta)=4.0$).
 We can confirm that the relation (\ref{scale separation}) is roughly satisfied ($W=8, \gamma=2, 2\Delta=0.50, v_F/L=0.02$).

 In Fig.~\ref{fig: optical conductivity}, we plot the optical conductivity $\sigma(\Omega)$ for the same parameter set.
 The real part [Fig.~\ref{fig: optical conductivity}(a)] shows a build-up of the spectral weight above the gap frequency, resembling the Mattis-Bardeen form of the optical conductivity in the dirty limit \cite{MattisBardeen1958}.
 The result is consistent with the fact that the system is in the dirty regime ($\gamma/(2\Delta)=4.0$).
-The tiny spectral weight below the gap is due to the presence of the small broadening factor ($\eta=0.01$) in the Green's function.
+The spectral weight below the gap apprears due to the presence of the small broadening factor ($\eta=0.01$) in the Green's function.
+The subgap weight vanishes in the limit of $\eta\to 0$ (and $T\to 0$) \cite{Zimmermann1991}.
 The imaginary part [Fig.~\ref{fig: optical conductivity}] shows a $1/\Omega$ divergence at low frequency, which signals a nonzero superfluid stiffness.